This article is updated annually. As a result, stolen vehicle rankings may change according to the most recent data available.

-To compile the list, the IBC collects actual theft claims data from almost every car insurance company in the country.
+To compile the list, actual theft claims data licensed by the Insurance Bureau of Canada (IBC) is collected from almost every car insurance company in the country.

 Data like this can help drivers make an informed choice when shopping for a vehicle, and can also shed light on why you might find you’re paying more for car insurance if you buy one of these vehicles.

-How theft risk can impact your car insurance premium
+How a vehicle’s theft risk can impact your car insurance premium

 Theft risk is one of many factors insurance providers consider when they set your premium, among driving history, age, gender, location, and more.
 Insurance claims for theft can be quite costly.
 According to the IBC, a car is stolen every six minutes in Canada, on average.
 For insurance companies paying out theft claims, that translates to a big price tag.